simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Support for SAML 1.1 was removed
   * Old-style PHP templates were removed
   * Old-style dictionaries were removed
+  * core:PairwiseID and core:SubjectID authprocs no longer support the 'scope' config-setting.
+    Use 'scopeAttribute' instead to identify the attribute holding the scope.

 ## Version 1.19.1